flux-framework/flux-docs/adminguide.rst

 The following Flux framework packages are needed for a Flux system instance and should be installed from your Linux distribution package manager.

+flux-security
+  APIs for job signing, and the IMP, a privileged program for starting processes as multiple users.
+Install on all nodes (required).

 flux-core
   All of the core components of Flux, including the Flux broker. flux-core is functional on its own, but cannot run jobs as multiple users, has a simple FIFO scheduler, and does not implement accounting-based job prioritization.
-Install on all nodes (required).

-flux-security
-  APIs for job signing, and the IMP, a privileged program for starting processes as multiple users.
+If building flux-core from source, be sure to configure with ``--with-flux-security``.
 Install on all nodes (required).

 flux-sched (optional)
   The Fluxion graph-based scheduler.
 Install on management node